Fort Paull: History

-Armament

 The original emplacements, nineteen 64-pounder (29 kg) RML artillery pieces were concealed or demolished in 1894 when concrete emplacements for three 6-inch Breech Loading (BL) guns on hydropneumatic carriages and two 4.7-inch Quick Firing (QF) guns were built.
 A mining station was added in 1886 and searchlights followed in 1907.
-The three 6-inch gun positions were remodelled after 1902 to newer Mark VII types on central pivot mountings.

 At the outset of the First World War, Paull was judged too close to Hull, so was disarmed when new forts were built at Sunk Island and Stallingborough.
 The fort was used as a training base between the wars, and during the Second World War, it was converted into a magazine to serve the Russian convoys; a degaussing station was also added.

-Present day

-In 1960, Fort Paull was released from the Ministry of Defence and closed down.
-In 1964, a group of volunteers, the Friends of Fort Paull took over the site and began to restore the fort as a heritage museum.
-Fort Paull finally opened to the public in 2000.
-Fort Paull houses a waxwork museum showing figures which have influenced the fort's long history as well as an armoury showing various artillery pieces and armoured vehicles.
-The fort also plays hosts to various military re-enactments from time to time.

-Fort Paull is the location of the last remaining complete Blackburn Beverley heavy transport aircraft.
+Fort Paull opened to the public as a museum in 2000.
+Following the closure of the Museum of Army Transport, it became the home of the last remaining complete Blackburn Beverley heavy transport aircraft.

 In January 2020, it was announced that the attraction would not be opening for the 2020 season.

 The museum's contents were auctioned on 19 September 2020.
-The contents auction raised a six-figure sum, the Blackburn Beverley bringing £21,000.
+The contents auction raised a six-figure sum, the Blackburn Beverley bringing in £21,000 on its sale to the Solway Aviation Museum.

+In May 2024 a post on Facebook announced the site had been bought and would be undergoing works to reopen.

+The post referenced the desire to bring the site back for future generations and start running events there again.
+It mentions they will be starting from scratch after a lot of the museum's contents were auctioned off when it last closed.
+The attraction reopened on 28 September with a classic car weekend.